-- 1. Open the Start Menu and in the search field at the bottom, type "mouse" (without the quotes).
+- 1. Open the Start Menu and in the search field at the top of the menu, type "mouse" (without the quotes).
 Upon doing this, a list of options will be displayed. - 2.
 Choose the option labelled "Mouse pointer size".
 Upon doing this, the Settings screen will be displayed, with the options for changing the mouse pointer size and colour available. - 3.
 Adjust the slider associated with the mouse pointer size.
-For reference, there are 15 settings, each being approximately 25% different in size than the other. - 4.
-When you've selected the ideal size for the mouse, select the Custom option from the Mouse Pointer Style list.
-Then, select the desired colour. - 5.
+For reference, there are 15 settings, each being approximately 25% different in size than the other.

+- 4. When you've selected the ideal size for the mouse, select the Custom option from the Mouse Pointer Style list.
+Then, select the desired colour from the Recommended Colours list. - 5.
 When you've finished making the necessary adjustments, close the Settings screen.